CrociDB/blog/content/post/kernel-adventures/demystifying-the-shebang/index.md

 - binfmt_misc.c
 - binfmt_script.c

 And they all are responsible for registering themselves so `search_binary_handler` test each one of them.
-We know that [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) is the traditional binary format that Linux uses, [ELF FDPIC](https://cateee.net/lkddb/web-lkddb/BINFMT_ELF_FDPIC.html) is an extension to ELF, FLAT binaries are just the instructions without any specific system configuration ([this question](https://stackoverflow.com/questions/1283342/executing-a-flat-binary-file-under-linux) explains a bit), SCRIPT is the format that interprets our shebang, but what really caught my eye was MISC.
+We know that [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) is the regular binary format that Linux uses, [ELF FDPIC](https://cateee.net/lkddb/web-lkddb/BINFMT_ELF_FDPIC.html) is an extension to ELF, FLAT binaries are just the instructions without any specific system configuration ([this question](https://stackoverflow.com/questions/1283342/executing-a-flat-binary-file-under-linux) explains a bit), SCRIPT is the format that interprets our shebang, but what really caught my eye was MISC.

 According to the [official Kernel Admin Guide](https://docs.kernel.org/admin-guide/binfmt-misc.html):